jayviswisely/aniboxd/README.md

 ## 📄 License

-MIT License.
-Feel free to fork, use, and improve it!
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---